npbhavya/PHI-scripts/README.md

 # PHI-scripts
-A repository to save the scripts run for a paper.
+A repository to save the scripts run for  Achromobacter phages paper in prep.

-Tararseko et al., In prep
+Tararseko, Papudeshi et al., In prep

 ## Bacterial genome features visualisation
 Figure 1B, 1C, 1D and 3